 Hyderabad Gangrape Accused Shot Dead By Police: Celebs React On Twitter

-The country, on Friday morning, woke up to an unexpected turn in the rape and murder case of Telangana's veterinarian.
+The country, on Friday morning, woke up to an unexpected turn in the rape and murder of Telangana veterinarian.

-All the four accused in the gruesome rape and murder of Telangana's young veterinarian have been encountered by the Telangana Police on early Friday.
+All the four accused in the gruesome rape and murder of the Hyderabad-based vet have been encountered by the Telangana Police on early Friday.
 The accused were killed when they allegedly tried to escape from Chatanpally, which is 50 km away from Hyderabad.

 Celebrities took to their social media to express their happiness on the shocking, yet satisfiable act.
 Here are some of their reactions: